 We are committed to contributing to social, environmental and economically sustainable development.
 Arla's Code of Conduct 'Our Responsibility' is our foundation: it covers the 10 principles of the UN Global Compact and the UN initiative to promote ethical business practices.
 Together with Arla Foods Human Rights Policy (link) and other related policies, it guides our behavior and is integral to every business decision made across our company.

 We continue to embed our commitment to respect human rights in all business areas and processes, and continue to work on implementing human rights due diligence processes.

-We do not accept forced labour and human trafficking in our corporate activities and supply chain.
+We do not accept forced labour and human trafficking and are committed to acting with integrity and ethically in our corporate activities and supply chain.
 We specify our expectations to suppliers in our Code of Conduct for Suppliers (link).
 As a farmer-owned cooperative we also recognise that we need to ensure human rights are respected on our owners' farms, and we have begun farmer engagement and raising awareness.